JAlcocerT/JAlcocerT/content/blog/dev-micro-saas.md

 title: "From idea to Launch.
 Building a Landing+MicroSaaS"
 date: 2025-09-23T08:20:21+01:00
 draft: false
-tags: ["Firebase","QuantUX","Firecrawl","SlubneChwile","Status Pages","Go Clone"]
+tags: ["Firebase","QuantUX","Firecrawl","Status Pages","Go Clone","Make Landing"]
 url: 'micro-saas'
 description: 'A Blueprint for using Astro SSGx Authentication x (CSR + WebApp Features) to launch fast'
 ---

 **Tl;DR**

-Its all about that straight to the point landing.
+Its all about that **straight to the point landing page**.

 > From this meeting/post: *No tiene q aer la mejor solucion tecnica, pero la q arregle el pain point.*

 +++ [status pages](#conclusions) *for any service you provide*

-> > lets just make the very clear landing that improves the status of  SlubneChwile
+> > Lets just make the very clear landing that could improve the status of SlubneChwile

 And what is so complicated to create one, even when we have: https://github.com/firecrawl/open-lovable?tab=readme-ov-file